-This gorgeous Lavender and Mint cold process soap recipe is one of my favorites right now.
+This gorgeous mint and lavender soap recipe is one of my favorites right now.
 It’s totally vegan friendly, and exactly what you need to get you going in the morning.

 Why Make This Soap?

 The simple, yet very effective aroma of Lavender and Mint is one that can appeal to a wide range of people.
-Of all the homemade soaps I like to hand out as a gift, this is the one that most people come back telling me they love it.
+Of all the soap recipes I like to hand out as a gift, this is the one that most people come back telling me they love it.
 But as we know, essential oils are more than a nice smell, they have active properties too!

 Lavender, for instance, is exceptionally soothing, inhibits fungal growth and even speeds the healing of minor wounds.
 Peppermint, on the other hand, reduces itchiness and revitalizing dull or tired skin, giving you back that youthful glow!